 If you are wondering if there are any medical schools that accept low GPA scores, you’ve come to the right place.
 You may be a great student who is nervous about how you will stack up in comparison to other applicants in the medical field, given that med school admissions are very competitive.
 When that is the case, learning how to get into medical school with a low GPA can be of great help.
 In addition, knowing at which schools you have the greatest chance of being accepted is always a big plus.

-This article discusses why GPA requirements are so demanding for medical school, lists the schools with the lowest median GPA in the US and Canada, and provides viable resources for those looking for medical school application help.
+This article discusses why GPA requirements are so demanding for medical school, lists the schools with the lowest median GPA, and provides viable resources for those looking for medical school application help.

 Listen to the blog!